sam0x17/mongo_orm/README.md

 ## Installation
 First you will need to [install MongoDB](https://docs.mongodb.com/v3.4/administration/install-community/) (unless you are running a remote server), as well as the dependencies for [Mongo.cr](https://github.com/datanoise/mongo.cr).
-On Ubuntu and possibly other linux distros, this can be done by running the following bash script from the root of your crystal project directory or wherever you want to create your mongo-c-driver installation.
+On Arch Linux and Ubuntu, this can be done using your package manager as shown below.
+For other linux distrubutions, you may be able to use the script shown below.

 #### Arch Linux: